jakerieger/Fusion/markdown/OVERVIEW.md

 # Technical Overview

-This page serves as a quick introduction to the source of Luna and its internal mechanics.
+This page serves as a quick introduction to the source of Fusion and its internal mechanics.
 It assumes some familiarity with the concepts of compiler design and low-level programming.

 ### Table of Contents